 The Leahy bill would give authority to the FTC to bring an enforcement action for any violations.
-22 Senator Blumenthal's bill would vest such authority with the U.S. Attorney General.
-23 Under the Leahy bill, business entities that violate the data privacy and security program provisions would be subject to a civil penalty of \$5,000 per violation, per day, up to a maximum of \$500,000 per violation; 24 Senator Blumenthal's bill would cap penalties for non-willful violations at \$20 million per violation.
-25 Both would double penalties for willful violations.
-26 The Leahy and Blumenthal bills would also give states the right to bring civil actions on behalf of their residents.
-27 While the Leahy bill would not create a private cause of action for violations, significantly, the Blumenthal bill would expressly create a private right of action to allow individuals to seek up to \$20 million in damages for violations of the data privacy and security program provisions.
-28
+Senator Blumenthal's bill would vest such authority with the US Attorney General.
+Under the Leahy bill, business entities that violate the data privacy and security program provisions would be subject to a civil penalty of US\$5,000 per violation, per day, up to a maximum of US\$500,000 per violation;24 Senator Blumenthal's bill would cap penalties for nonwillful violations at US\$20 million per violation.25 Both would double penalties for willful violations.26 The Leahy and Blumenthal bills would also give states the right to bring civil actions on behalf of their residents.27 While the Leahy bill would not create a private cause of action for violations, significantly, the Blumenthal bill would expressly create a private right of action to allow individuals to seek up to US\$20 million in damages for violations of its data privacy and security program provisions.28

-- Security Breach Notification
+Data Breach Notification